ChandniSathish/NewQueryLanguage-DSCI551/README.md

 SQL keywords and its synonyms:
 Select - extract
 * - $
-where - when
+where - when,
-Group by - Categorize by
+Group by - Categorize by,
-like - similar to
+like - similar to,
-order - rank
+order - rank,
-limit - bound
+limit - bound,
-offset - slice
+offset - slice,
 From - Using

 This documents the steps to run the code to execute the new query language for SQL and NoSQL databases.